Commonwealth Department of Health

 Targeted Programs and Services:

-AHA operates under the name ‘Pharmacy Programs Administrator’ for the administration of these important programs.
-Click here to view the ‘welcome’ video, which is also available at the ‘Transition’ section of the new website www.ppaonline.com.au
+AHA operates under the name ‘Pharmacy Programs Administrator’ (PPA) for the administration of these important programs.
+Click here to view the ‘welcome’ video, which is also available at the ‘New Users’ section of the PPA website www.ppaonline.com.au

 AHA was awarded this services agreement following a competitive tender process undertaken by the Department of Health, based on AHA’s substantial experience administering government programs.
 Notably, AHA currently administers the Community Service Obligation (CSO) Funding Pool and the Chemotherapy Compounding Payment Scheme (CCPS) on behalf of the Department.